maxpohlman/maxpohlman.github.io/index.md

 ----

-**My current research and thesis is on the effects of uncertainty and ambiguity on bargaining behavior in the context of dam removal.
+**My current research and thesis are on the effects of uncertainty and ambiguity on bargaining behavior in the context of dam removal.
 I am funded under a [NSF grant](https://nsf.gov/awardsearch/showAward?AWD_ID=1539071) regarding dam decision making.**